-The Research and Knowledge Transfer committee, following review of proposals, agreed the development of an ‘e-Ethics’ system in 2011.
+The University, following review of proposals, agreed the development of a central Ethics system in 2011.
 The rationale for this development was essentially three fold.
-1) To remove waiting times for ethics approval – in particular where it related to income generation and bids; 2) To align the e-Ethics SharePoint system with the e-Approve (bids) system to speed up commercial and research income generation/bidding; and 3) To increase consistency and equity of ethics approval systems and protocols across the University.
+1) To remove waiting times for ethics approval – in particular where it related to income generation and bids; 2) To align the Ethics SharePoint system with the e-Approve (bids) system to speed up commercial and research income generation/bidding; and 3) To increase consistency and equity of ethics approval systems and protocols across the University.

-Ethics is dealt with via three committees (see details below), as well as the University Ethics Committee (which deals with policy and governance matters) and is administered by the Ethics and Integrity Unit within Research Services:-
+Ethics is dealt with via three committees (see details below), which as well as the University Ethics Committee (dealing with policy and governance matters), is administered by the Ethics and Integrity Unit within Research Services.

 BAHSS (Business, Arts, Humanities and Social Science)

 Administrators - Alison Naylor (ext 2728); Sinead Baldwin (ext 2397); Chris Riley (ext 4031)